hollyhe96/p8105_hw2_yh3094/README.md

 These are solutions to the homework 2 of Data Science done by Yun He.

 I made some correction in October 2nd.

+I updated the dataset for Mr. trash wheel in October 4th.